joosefupas/mad-binary-pkpd-nlmixr2-teaching/README.md

 SEX_female
 ```

-This rewritten model is then suitable for simulation with `rxode2`.
+The rewritten model can then be evaluated by `rxode2`.

 ---